METALS-Supply worries drive lead prices to highest in over a week

 Low stocks and better demand in China also supported prices.

-“Many secondary lead smelters are still under-utilised now, due to the short supply of battery scraps, while demand has been recovering in recent weeks,” said analyst Dina Yu of CRU Group.
+“Many secondary lead smelters are still underutilised now, due to the short supply of battery scraps, while demand has been recovering in recent weeks,” said analyst Dina Yu of CRU Group.

-Lead stocks in warehouses tracked by ShFE PB-STX-SGH were at a 4-1/2-month low by the end-last week at 22,514 tonnes while inventories in LME-approved warehouses MPBSTX-TOTAL fell to 55,700 tonnes, their lowest since March 10, latest data showed.
+Lead stocks in warehouses tracked by the ShFE PB-STX-SGH were at a 4-1/2-month low by the end of last week at 22,514 tonnes, while inventories in LME-approved warehouses MPBSTX-TOTAL fell to 55,700 tonnes, their lowest since March 10, latest data showed.

 Market sentiment was also supported by hopes of further stimulus by major countries to cushion the economic fallout from the pandemic.